Constraints on the dark matter annihilation from Fermi-LAT observation of M31: Conclusion and discussion

+Using the far infrared dust template and an additional point source as the background model of M31, we search for the DM annihilation signals.
+We find that for $m_{\chi}\sim$ a few tens of GeV and $b\bar{b}$ annihilation channel, the DM emission from the main halo (i.e., without subhalos) degenerates with the galaxy emission significantly.
+If the DM annihilation from a smooth NFW/EIN halo is employed to explain the majority of the $\gamma$-ray emission, the required cross section is $\sim10^{-25}$ cm$^3$ s$^{-1}$, which is well above the exclusion limits from dwarf galaxy observations \cite{Ackermann:2015zua}.
+Therefore it is unlikely that DM annihilation dominates the $\gamma$-ray emission of M31.

+If the subhalos are taken into account, the degeneracy is broken and more stringent constraints on the DM parameter space can be derived.
+For NFW and EIN profiles, the constraints are stronger by a factor of $\sim10$ than that for ISO profile.
+The most stringent constraints (for NFW or EIN profile with subhalos) set by the Fermi-LAT observations of M31 are comparable to (for leptonic channels) or slightly weaker than (for quark and gauge boson channels) that of the combined analysis of 6 year observations of 15 dwarf galaxies \cite{Ackermann:2015zua}.
+The parameter regions to explain the $e^+e^-$ excesses will be excluded if the DM annihilation luminosity is enhanced by subhalos.

-We also test the effect of including ICS component from the DM annihilation induced electrons/positrons.
-Neglecting the spatial diffusion we simply calculate the ICS $\gamma$-ray flux from an quilibrium electron spectrum considering only the cooling in the CMB field.
-The resulting constraints on $\langle\sigma v\rangle$ are improved remarkably for $m_{\chi}\gtrsim 100$ GeV, and the limits are effective enough to test the DM model to explain the $e^+e^-$ excesses through $\chi\chi\to\mu^+\mu^-$ channel.
+We also test the effect of including the ICS component from DM annihilation induced electrons/positrons.
+For the first time we employ an energy dependent template cube of the ICS emission in the data analysis to compute the likelihood and upper limits.
+The resulting constraints on $\langle\sigma v\rangle$ are improved remarkably for $m_{\chi}\gtrsim 100$ GeV.

-\acknowledgments We thank Eric Albin for useful discussion.
-This work is supported by 973 program under Grant No. 2013CB837000 and the National Natural Science Foundation of China under Grant No. 11105155.
+\acknowledgments We thank the anonymous referee for helpful suggestions, and Eric Albin, Yi-Zhong Fan, Zhao-Qiang Shen, and Zi-Qing Xia for useful discussion.
+Q.Y. is supported by the National Key Program for Research and Development (No. 2016YFA0400200) and the 100 Talents program of Chinese Academy of Sciences.